Oliver Kangaslahti

-Oliver Kangaslahti (born 1 May 2000) is a Finnish footballer who plays as a centre back for Veikkausliiga club Jaro.
+Oliver Kangaslahti (born 1 May 2000) is a Finnish footballer who plays as a centre back for Meistriliiga club Tartu JK Tammeka.

 Club career

 Kangaslahti started football in the youth sector of Inter Turku and made his senior debut with the club's reserve team in 2017.
-Later he has played for AC Kajaani and Mikkelin Palloilijat in the second-tier Ykkönen and for HIFK in Veikkausliiga.
+Later he has played for AC Kajaani and Mikkelin Palloilijat in the second-tier Ykkönen and for HIFK and FF Jaro in Veikkausliiga.

 On 25 January 2025, he signed for newly promoted Veikkausliiga club FF Jaro for the 2025 season.

+On 27 January 2026, he signed a two-year contract for Meistriliiga club Tartu JK Tammeka.

 Personal life

 His father Olli Kangaslahti is a football coach and a former player.